-Achieving the goals outlined in Tanzania’s Third National Five Year Development Plan (FYDP III) will cost an estimated $49.6 billion.
-Financing this plan will be no easy feat.
-It will require mobilising public and private finance from a diverse range of sources.
+Achieving the goals outlined in Tanzania’s Third National Five Year Development Plan (FYDP III) is estimated to cost $49.6 billion.
+Financing this plan is no easy feat and will require mobilizing public and private finance from a diverse range of sources.

-Building on these initial assessments, the government is developing an integrated national financing strategy for FYDP III.
-This marks the first time government is developing a national development plan and a financing strategy at the same time – a major step forward in aligning planning and financing processes within government.
+The INFF process in Tanzania, which started with a Development Finance Assessment (DFA), is helping the government to address key financing challenges and seize new opportunities.
+As part of the process, the government drafted an Integrated National Financing Strategy for FYDP III.
+This marked the first time the government developed a national development plan and a financing strategy at the same time – a significant step forward in aligning planning and financing processes within government.

-The INFF is also paving the way for the private sector to play a greater role in financing the sustainable development agenda.
-By establishing new platforms for dialogue, broadening the range of financing instruments and mapping SDG investment opportunities, the government is creating a bridge between the public and private sectors.
+The INFF is also paving the way for the private sector to play a greater role in financing the development agenda.
+By establishing new platforms for dialogue and broadening the range of financing instruments, the government is creating a bridge between the public and private sector.